 The largest, hidden underneath the bush or leaves green beans are given to the dog.
 We cook them down with rice and chicken broth for her.

-Then I generally have a pot of green beans to cook down with a slice of seasoned meat as a side dish for dinner.
+Then I generally have a pot of green beans to cook down with a slice of seasoned meat as a side dish for our dinner.

 THE FERMENTED GREEN BEANS RECIPE